NEWSMAKER-Soccer-Platini, romantic or pragmatist?

 Devised to stop rich owners buying success by splurging on top players, it also forces smaller clubs to sell stars to bigger rivals to balance their books.

+Platini the pragmatist knows he cannot afford to upset the powerful European clubs who have formed their own organization, initially known as the G-14 and now expanded to the European Clubs' Association (ECA), to look after their interests.

+He also has to keep Europe's smaller national federations happy as they hold the votes in UEFA elections.

-Blatter, who denies all suggestions of corruption and is not among those indicted, gained great popularity beyond Europe and especially in Africa for his promotion of soccer there.
+Blatter, who denies all suggestions of corruption and is not among those indicted, gained great popularity beyond Europe, especially in the national federations of Africa, for his promotion of soccer there.

 Several executive committee members have been banned for improper conduct by FIFA's own ethics committee while U.S authorities have indicted 14 people, some of them former FIFA officials, on counts of money laundering and bribery.